-The good news is that data isn’t stored in one giant table.
-It is actually made up of multiple tables.
+If you are worrying that a database isn’t big enough to handle all of your data, the good news is that data isn’t usually stored in one giant table, as it is actually made up of multiple tables.

-Tools exist that then link those tables and read the information in them fairly effeciently.
-Oracle, MySQL, etc handle massive amounts of data pretty easily.
-Because these tools don’t actually care what the data is, they just need the reference points, they can quickly retrieve the data.
+There are multiple tools that exist to link those tables of data and read the information contained in them fairly efficiently.
+Some of these tools include Oracle and MySQL, and both of them are able to handle massive amounts of data pretty easily.
+Since these tools don’t actually read the content of data, they would just need the reference points that are called pointers so that they can quickly retrieve the data.

-Think of how RAM works: fast switching pointers.
-This is how you get a user’s data out of billions in a table.
-The software doesn’t need to know that the person’s first name is John, it just needs to know that that user’s pointer is here and it points to that table and then that table points to the next connected bit of data, etc. It is a chain of tables.
-Again, most of the retreival of the data isn’t getting all of the data, it is just getting the pointer.
-That pointer leads to the next pointer, and so forth.
-Just fast swapping pointers and then one display of the data.
+In the scenario where the database is scrambling to look for the information that the user needs, it would often rely on fast switching pointers.
+This process is how you get the needed data out of billions found in a table.
+For example, the software doesn’t exactly need to know that the person’s first name is John, it just needs to know that that user’s pointer that says “John” is in the database, and it automatically points to the table containing the information.
+Then, that table would point to the next connected bit of data, etc. In simple terms, the database is using pointers to find data in a chain of tables.
+Again, most of the retrieval aspects of the data gathering aren’t about getting all of the data because it is just trying to find the pointer.
+That pointer often leads to the next pointer, and so on.
+The database is typically just fast swapping pointers and moving to another display of data.

-Big Data as it is termed, is a huge industry specifically for this challenge.
-It isn’t perfect, but an entire industry exists simply to find better ways to store data so that that pointer chain can be processed faster and faster.
+Big data, as it is termed, is a huge industry that is made specifically for the challenge of gathering and finding data.
+The industry isn’t perfect, but it exists simply to find better and faster ways to store data in order for the pointer chain to be processed easier.

 How do you store data in a database?